Skip to Main Content

 • B60K: Arrangement or Mounting of Propulsion Units or of Transmissions in Vehicles;...

-You can choose to use CPC codes of whatever level of specificity you desire.
-For example, if you are looking for patents on removable vehicle roofs, CPC scheme B60J includes non-fixed roofs for vehicles, but B60J 7/00 is the sub-class that includes specifically non-fixed roofs, so searching that subclass will save time weeding through other irrelevant items that are part of the broader class, such as windows and doors.
+You can choose to use CPC codes at whatever level of specificity you desire.
+For example, if you are looking for patents on removable vehicle roofs, CPC scheme B60J includes non-fixed roofs for vehicles, among other things, but B60J 7/00 is the sub-class that includes only non-fixed roofs, so searching that subclass will save time weeding through other irrelevant items that are part of the broader class, such as windows and doors.

 Likewise, B60J 7/12 is even more specific, including foldable roofs, and B60J 7/1226 includes soft tops for convertible vehicles.